Forge4Flow/Forge4Flow-Manager/README.md

 ## Getting Started

-To get started using Forge4Flow, follow the deployment guide to self host your own instance of Forge4Flow-Manager.
-Once you have an instance started, follow one of our SDK quick start guides or check out or documentation for more information.
+To get started using Forge4Flow, follow the deployment guide to self-host your own instance of Forge4Flow-Manager.
+Once you have an instance started, use the CLI and follow one of our SDK quick start guides or check out our documentation for more information.

 <!-- ROADMAP -->

 ## Roadmap

-See the [project roadmap](https://projects.forge4flow.com/projects/forge4flow-core/work_packages?query_id=30) for a full list of proposed features (and known issues).
+See the [project roadmaps](https://projects.forge4flow.com) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>